 House of the Dragon Targaryen family tree explained

 The main patriarch at the start of House of the Dragon is King Viserys (Paddy Considine), the fifth Targaryen monarch of the Seven Kingdoms.
-He is the great, great, great grandson of Aegon the Conqueror, and is considered a peaceful but weak ruler.
+He is the great, great, great grandson of Aegon the Conqueror, the first Targaryen king, and is considered a peaceful but weak ruler.

 In contrast is his younger brother Daemon Targaryen (Matt Smith), the Rogue Prince, who is ambitious, reckless, and volatile.
 He is a fierce warrior and rides the formidable dragon Caraxes.
-At the start of House of the Dragon, Daemon is the closest male in line to the throne, and believes he should be king after Viserys.
+At the start of House of the Dragon, Daemon is the closest male in line to the throne, and has a strong claim to be heir.

-King Viserys’ firstborn child is Rhaenyra Targaryen (Emma D’Arcy and Milly Alcock) with his first wife Aemma Arryn.
+King Viserys’ firstborn child is Rhaenyra Targaryen (Emma D’Arcy and Milly Alcock) with his first wife Aemma Arryn (Sian Brooke).
 She grows up without thinking she will rule – until her father King Viserys decides to name her as his chosen heir, and calls on the lords of the Seven Kingdoms to bend the knee to her.

 Rhaenyra’s childhood friend Alicent Hightower (Olivia Cooke and Emily Carey)is part of an ancient and powerful Westerosi house based in Old Town.
 At the start of the series, her father Otto Hightower is Hand of the King.